Spirituality

 Identity, Purpose, & Energetic Alignment

 I work with clients from a wide range of spiritual and non-spiritual backgrounds.
-Your beliefs will always be respected, and you won’t be expected to change them at any point during our work together.
-Having said that, if you've chosen me as your guide, chance are you're open to exploring new perspectives that deepen your understanding of yourself and the world.
+Your beliefs will always be respected, and you won’t be expected to change them at any time during our work together.
+That said, if you've chosen me as your guide, chances are you're open to exploring new perspectives that deepen your understanding of yourself and the world.

-I was raised Catholic, but I consider myself a spiritual "free agent," unattached to any single doctrine or tradition (though I've explored many.)
-I'm comfortable working with Christians, Buddhists, Atheists, Taoists, Plant Medicine Enthusiasts, Humanists, Jews, Existentialists, Muslims, Sufis, Mormons, Non-Dualists, Agnostics, Pagans, Druids, Priestesses—and however else you identify.
-This same openness applies to gender identity, sexual orientation, race/cultural background, and beyond.
+I was raised Catholic, but I consider myself a spiritual "free agent," unattached to any single doctrine or tradition—though I've explored many.
+I'm comfortable working with Christians, Buddhists, Jews, atheists, Taoists, plant medicine practitioners, existentialists, Muslims, Sufis, Mormons, non-dualists, agnostics, pagans, druids, priestesses—and however else you may identify.
+This same openness applies to gender identity, sexual orientation, race, cultural background, and beyond.

 Living with Your Soul as Your Guide

-If you become very still inside, and listen beyond the noise of your mind and the fluctuations of your emotions, you will begin to discern a subtle, compassionate, undeniable knowing.
+If you become very still inside, and listen beyond the noise of your mind and the fluctuations of emotion, you may begin to discern a subtle, compassionate, undeniable knowing.
 It does not clamor for attention or impose itself upon you, for it is entirely without violence.
-This is the voice of your truth.
-Your intuition.
-Your soul speaking to you.
+This is the voice of your truth—your intuition—your soul speaking to you.

 Oftentimes, the mind and emotions are so loud & persistent that you may default to listening to them... simply because they make the most racket!
-But in moments of great decision, the soul understands what neither the mind nor emotions can conceive, which is why it's so important to learn to learn to hear—and trust—the guidance of your soul.
+But in moments of great decision, the soul understands what neither mind nor emotions can conceive.
+That is why it's so important to learn to hear—and trust—the guidance of your soul.

-Think of your soul as the voice of God in you—the part of you that exists beyond thoughts, emotions, conditioning—even beyond linear time.
-The soul maintains a perspective that knows what will bring you the deepest sense of peace, satisfaction, and meaning.
-And unlike other internal and external influences, it never lead you astray.
+You can think of your soul as the voice of God within you—or, if that language doesn’t resonate, as the deepest current of truth moving through you.
+It exists beyond thoughts, emotions, conditioning, and even linear time.
+The soul maintains a perspective that knows what will bring your life the deepest sense of peace, satisfaction, and meaning.
+And unlike many other internal and external influences, it does not lead you astray.

-If the word soul feels unfamiliar or uncomfortable, think of it as an inner compass meant to calibrate you along the best possible path for your journey.
-Or, if you're more speculative/playful in your thinking, imagine your intuition as a set of secret instructions encoded in your DNA by the original programmers themselves: the evolutionary guidelines installed by the alien-architects who set this whole, wild, cosmic ride into motion!
-Those big, bad-daddy orchestraters of the elaborate cosmic play want you to evolve.
-Their goal is for you to uncover & listen to those instructions so that you can become as conscious and powerful as them.
+If you enjoy more speculative or symbolic ways of understanding consciousness, you might imagine intuition as a set of instructions encoded in your DNA by the original programmers themselves—evolutionary guidance installed by the alien-architects who set this whole, wild, cosmic ride into motion!
+Those orchestraters of the elaborate cosmic play want you to evolve.
+Their aim is for you to uncover and listen to those instructions, so that you can become as aware and powerful as them.

-However you frame it, this benevolent inner guidance is the wisest, most trustworthy ally you'll ever have.
+However you frame it, this benevolent inner guidance is one of the wisest, most trustworthy allies available to you.
+Following it is not an act of blind faith, but of profound self-trust and self-love.

 One of the most common reasons people come to me is a longing to reconnect with the quiet, steady wisdom of their soul.
-I’m always honored to support them in strengthening and trusting such a valuable part of their inner world.
+I’m always honored to support them in learning to listen to and trust such a valuable part of their inner world.

 Your Mythopoetic Identity

-In his book, The Journey of Soul Initiation, Plotkin notes that some people are fortunate enough be living in alignment with their soul identity without consciously realizing it.
-For them, developing a more conscious understanding of this identity can help them inhabit their unique "eco-niche" in the wider web of life, and help them find the most effective, joyful, meaningful ways to deliver their gifts to the world.
-For others—not yet attuned to their mythopoetic identity—"decent into soul" may be an essential part of their spiritual journey.
+In his book, The Journey of Soul Initiation, Plotkin writes that some people are fortunate enough be living in alignment with their soul identity without consciously realizing it.
+For them, developing more awareness of this identity helps them inhabit their unique "eco-niche" in the wider web of life, and find the most joyful, meaningful, and effective ways to offer their gifts to the world.
+For others—those not yet attuned to their mythopoetic identity—a descent into soul may be an essential part of their spiritual journey.

-A decent into soul is an extended process that may unfold over months or years.
-It involves a radical alteration in consciousness and marks a transition into a new stage of spiritual development.
-Unlike a rite of passage, which is typically a singular ceremony, event, or experience (such as puberty, pregnancy, marriage, induction into a special group, the ordination of a priest, the enthronement of a King), a decent into soul is not a singular rite or ritual that marks a passage between socially defined roles or statuses.
-Instead, it is an inner pilgrimage made up of many rites, rituals, ceremonies, dreams, and periods of deep introspection.
-It allows the individual to transition between entire levels of spiritual development.
+A descent into soul is an extended process that often unfolds over months or years.
+It involves a radical shift in consciousness and marks a transition into an entirely new stage of spiritual development.
+Unlike a rite of passage—which is typically a singular event or ceremony (such as puberty, pregnancy, marriage, induction into a special group, the ordination of a priest, the enthronement of a King), a descent into soul is not a singular rite or ritual that marks a change in social status or roles.
+It is an inner pilgrimage composed of many rites, rituals, ceremonies, deep work, and periods of introspection.
+Through this process, an individual transitions between entire levels of spiritual development.

-In Plotkin's words, a decent into soul (i.e. discovering and merging with one's mythopoetic identity) is "not a mere social, vocational, [or locational] severance or leave... it's the complete & conclusive undoing of one's former psychological and social identity and the definitive ending of one's belief that any and all identities rooted in social life could ever again be fundamental to who one really is."
+In Plotkin's words, a descent into soul—discovering and merging with one’s mythopoetic identity—is "not a mere social, vocational, [or locational] severance or leave... it's the complete & conclusive undoing of one's former psychological and social identity and the definitive ending of one's belief that any and all identities rooted in social life could ever again be fundamental to who one really is."

-While Plotkin encourages having an experienced guide or mentor during this transformative journey, it is not required.
-Epic figures such as Carl Jung, for example, underwent (and documented) a decade-long descent into soul without any formal guidance.
+While Plotkin encourages having an experienced guide or mentor during this transformative journey, it is not strictly required.
+Respected figures such as Carl Jung, for example, underwent—and documented—a decade-long descent into soul without formal guidance.
 The results of his journey were profound, mystical, and...genius.
 So yes, it is possible to go it alone.
-But for most people, I'd recommend a trusted guide.
+But for most people, I recommend the support of a trusted guide.

 Dark Nights of the Soul

 I want to include this section for anyone who may be suffering through a period of spiritual confusion, overbearing doubt, or oppressive heaviness.
 I realize that some of the other sections of this page may not resonate with you right now—and that's understandable.
-I hope, at least, these next few paragraphs bring you a glimmer of hope & light, and remind you that your dark night will not last forever...nor is it without purpose, wisdom, and meaning.
+My hope is that these next few paragraphs offer you a glimmer of light, and remind you that your dark night will not last forever—nor is it without purpose and meaning.

 What is a Dark Night of the Soul?

-A dark night of the soul is very different from ordinary depression, anxiety, or circumstantial grief.
-A spiritual dark night can be thought of as a form of soul guidance, there to let you know it's time to break free from beliefs, perceptions, and identities that are no longer serving your highest becoming.
-Soul guidance doesn't always arrive as peaceful messages and angelic visions; it may also come through upheaval—through stress, illness, despair, confusion, or any other route to get our attention.
-Sometimes this dark night comes because we haven't been listening to our soul's more subtle nudges; other times, this period of confusion is entirely out of our control, and nothing we could have done differently would have changed the dark night we are destined to travel through.
+A dark night of the soul is distinct from ordinary depression, anxiety, or circumstantial grief.
+A spiritual dark night can be understood as a form of soul guidance—arriving when it's time to loosen beliefs, perceptions, or identities that are no longer serving your deepest becoming.
+Soul guidance does not always arrive as gentle insight or angelic visions; it may also come through upheaval—through stress, illness, despair, confusion, or exhaustion.

-During a spiritual dark night — which could actually be many, many nights — you may face the deep contents of your inner world while confronting your fears, integrating your shadow, and challenging false 'gods' (who often do not give up their hold without a fight.)
-True spiritual expansion begins when we release our tendencies toward fantasy, attachment, domination, trauma-identification, manipulation, selfishness, and false perceptions of reality.
-This requires great faith and stamina, but the perseverance is worth it because you are clearing space to allow more truth, grace, and Divinity to move through you.
+During a spiritual dark night—which will likely last much longer than a single night—you may face the deep contents of your inner world while confronting your fears, integrating shadow, and challenging false 'gods' that do not relinquish their hold without a fight.
+True spiritual maturation begins when we release our tendencies toward fantasy, attachment, domination, trauma-identification, manipulation, selfishness, and distorted perceptions of reality.
+This process requires courage and stamina, but the perseverance is worth it because you are clearing space to allow more truth, grace, and Divinity to move through you.

-For many people, a dark night of the soul is not just a crises; it's an initiation along their spiritual journey.
-Mystics, shamans, healers— those called to deep spiritual work — often pass through it.
-As Caroline Myss says: the path of the mystic involves an enormous capacity to bear the truth, as the mystic must be detached from the illusions of the physical world, in order to see symbolically.
+For many, a dark night of the soul is not merely a crisis—it is an initiation along their spiritual journey.
+Mystics, shamans, healers— those called to deep spiritual work—have long passed through such thresholds.
+As spiritual teacher Caroline Myss says: the path of the mystic demands an extraordinary capacity to bear the truth, requiring detachment from the illusions of the physical world in order to see symbolically.

-The 16th-century Spanish mystic, St. John of the Cross, was the first to refer to a spiritual crisis as a 'dark night of the soul.'
-He knew that because so few people can endure direct contact with heaven, God intended to strengthen them before offering them the ultimate gift: experiencing heaven on Earth.
+The 16th-century Spanish mystic St. John of the Cross was the first to refer to name this passage as a dark night of the soul.
+He understood that because so few people can endure direct contact with Heaven, God strengthens them first—preparing them to receive the ultimate gift of experiencing Heaven on Earth.

 Until then, remember: this too shall pass.
 And when it does, you'll emerge feeling more alive than ever before, with newfound wisdom, capacity, strength, clarity, and peace.